hopv/syng/README.md

         and ⊨) are not supported.

-For example, in VS Code, you can use the following setting (in `settings.json`) to use Menlo as the main font and fill in some gaps with JuliaMono.
+For example, in VS Code, you can use the following setting (in `settings.json`) to use Menlo as the primary font and fill in some gaps with JuliaMono.
 ```json
 "editor.fontFamily": "Menlo, JuliaMono"
 ```